What are the top nanotechnology uses? We run through six ways nanotechnology makes a difference in daily life.

 6. Nanotechnology uses: Water and air treatment

 Finally, beyond enhancing solar cells, nanotechnology is important in a range of environmental and health applications, including air and water treatment.
-For example, US researchers have developed a “drinkable book” that uses pages full of silver nanoparticles to filter contaminated water.
-According to Scientific American, the book can filter up to 100 liters of drinking water.
+For example, US researchers at Northwestern University’s International Institute of Nanotechnology have developed a lightweight membrane coated with nanostructures that binds to phosphate and acts like a sponge to selectively sequester up to 99 percent of phosphate ions from polluted water.

 Nanotechnology applications for air treatment may also prove helpful in the fight against COVID-19.
 In Israel, researchers at Ben-Gurion University of the Negev are developing a new type of air filter that can self-sterilize while decontaminating the air.
 This air filtration system is based on laser-induced graphene filters that remove viruses and bacteria in water.